rachview/FrontendMentor/Newbie/articlePreview/readme.md

 Problems: I would write up the HTML differently so that this wouldn't cause so many problems with Javascript.

 Final Thoughts: Harder than it looks.
 Never would of figured out the Javascript if not for Marko Ilic: https://css-tricks.com/working-with-javascript-media-queries/

+# Verison 1.1: index1.html (style1.css, and index1.js)

+Redid the project, built the JS early (after I redid the mobile).
+Used the CSS in order to transform the share element, making WAY-WAY easier (getting rid of the extra divs).
+Also, I copied the SVG directly into the HTML worked way better for adjusting the style of the button.